doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Marked schema diff constructors as internal.

+The constructors of the following classes have been marked as internal:

+1. `SchemaDiff`,
+2. `TableDiff`,
+3. `ColumnDiff`.

+These classes can be instantiated only by schema comparators.
+The signatures of the constructors may change in future versions.

 ## Marked `AbstractSchemaManager::_execSql()` as internal.

 The `AbstractSchemaManager::_execSql()` method has been marked as internal.
 It will not be available in 4.0.